n0F4x/GMTK-Game-Jam-2025/game_plan.md

 - Draw sketch of the levels
 - How many enemy types?
 - <p style="color: green">Minibosses?</p>
-- Plan UI (health, weapon info, dialog box)
+- Plan UI (health, weapon info, character info, dialog box)

 ## Suggestions
 - <p style="color: green">If weapon rarities, power ups for both melee and ranged not possible within the given timeframe, then we could skip weapon rarities and focus more on power ups and a few gun types/ melee types</p>